Have you been able to find a good deal on Cazoo Group Ltd’s shares?

 Are institutional investors increasing their holdings in CZOO shares?

 The recent increase in stakes in CZOO appears to be a result of several institutional investors and hedge funds increasing their positions.
 D1 Capital Partners LP’s position in CZOO has increased by 268.27% in the first quarter.
-The company now owns 36,826,525 shares of the stock, with a value of $26.52 million, following the purchase of 26,826,525 additional shares during the last quarter.
-MIC Capital Management UK LLP made another increased to its shares in CZOO during the first quarter, upping its stake by 723.69%.
-During the last quarter, the company picked up 26,531,474 additional shares for a total stake of worth $21.74 million, bringing number of shares owned by the company to 30,197,618.
+The company now owns 36,826,525 shares of the stock, with a value of $20.03 million, following the purchase of 26,826,525 additional shares during the last quarter.
+Fidelity Management & Research Co made another increased to its shares in CZOO during the first quarter, upping its stake by 11.91%.
+During the last quarter, the company picked up 3,251,677 additional shares for a total stake of worth $16.63 million, bringing number of shares owned by the company to 30,561,692.

-During the first quarter, Fidelity Management & Research Co added a 22,274,595 position in CZOO.
-Marcho Partners LLP purchased an additional 0.53 million shares in the last quarter, increasing its holdings by 2.53%, now holding 21.29 million shares worth $15.33 million.
-At the end of the first quarter, Lindsell Train Ltd. decreased its CZOO holdings by 0.00% and now holds 16.58 million CZOO shares valued at $11.94 million with the lessened 0.0 shares during the period.
+During the first quarter, MIC Capital Management UK LLP added a 26,531,474 position in CZOO.
+Marcho Partners LLP sold an additional -0.73 million shares in the last quarter, decreasing its holdings by -3.43%, now holding 20.56 million shares worth $11.18 million.
+At the end of the first quarter, Lindsell Train Ltd. decreased its CZOO holdings by 0.00% and now holds 16.58 million CZOO shares valued at $9.02 million with the lessened 0.0 shares during the period.
 CZOO shares are owned by institutional investors to the tune of 40.40% at present.

 Leave a Reply